61 miles from Patong Bay

 Other moorings laid by dive shop operators can be used if vacant.
 However, dive boats often return in the late afternoon to use the moorings.
 If all moorings are taken, anchorage is only possible on the outer edge of the bay in 15-30 metres.

 The bay has a beautiful white sand beach and interesting forest walks.
 The climb to the top of the distinctive rock formation called Donald Duck, overlooking the north end of the beach, is worthwhile.
 There is easy access from the beach or the boat to excellent snorkelling and diving around the rocks on the north side of the bay.

-There is National Parks campsite, bungalows and a small restaurant ashore on the beach.
+There is a National Parks campsite, bungalows and a small restaurant ashore on the beach.

 Dive operators invariably refill their tanks in the late afternoon or early evening.
 If you want to avoid the noise of the compressors, anchor away from this crowd – that probably means you’ll have to move deeper.

-In the high season there are numerous ferries that arrive daily before midday and depart for Phuket during the mid afternoon.
-This is helpful for yachts needing crew changes or pick ups, or needing to return to Phuket in the case of emergency.
+In the high season there are numerous ferries and speedboats that arrive daily before midday and depart for Phuket during the mid-afternoon.
+This is helpful for crew changes or pick-ups or returning to Phuket in the case of emergency.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.

 The contents of this website may not be reproduced or copied in any form – printed, electronic, photocopy or otherwise – except for excerpts used in reviews, without the written permission of the publisher.